catamphetamine/react-pages/README.md

 // Also an HTTP server is started and a REST API endpoint is exposed
-// which can be used for pushing notifications to clients via WebSocket. httpServer().handle('POST', '/notification', ({ to, text }) => {
+// which can be used for pushing notifications to clients via WebSocket.
+// The HTTP server must only be accessible from the inside
+// (i.e. not listening on an external IP address, not proxied to)
+// otherwise an attacker could push any notifications to all users. httpServer().handle('POST', '/notification', ({ to, text }) => {
   if (userConnections[to]) {
     for (const socket of userConnections[to]) {